 Has your organization enacted any policies (or employs any standard operating procedures) to ensure equitable service opportunity and / or benefit program to a diverse cross-section of the greater community?
+How does your proposal support or enhance the recommendations made by the Mayor's Commission on Racial Justice & Equality?

-Lexington Hearing & Speech Center's goal is to provide every child, regardless of income, the quality early childhood education and clinical services they need to provide a proper foundation for learning.
+The Hearing & Speech Center's goal is to provide every child - regardless of income, disability, or family background - the quality early childhood education and clinical services they need to provide a proper foundation for learning.
 The ELC Therapeutic program specifically targets children with communication delays and disabilities, which do not discriminate against any class of children.
+Therefore, HSC enrolls and provides services to a wide range of children with varying disabilities (children with down syndrome, cerebral palsy, on the autism spectrum, etc.), family income levels, races, and ethnicities.
+HSC supports children from non-english speaking households, including, but not limited to, children from Spanish speaking households, American sign language households, and Arabic speaking households.
+HSC helps support these families with interpreters to provide optimal communication about their child's goals and progress.

-Therefore, LHSC enrolls and provides services to a wide range of children of different disabilities, family income levels, races, and ethnicities.
-To ensure diversity in our enrollment, LHSC participates in a wide range of community awareness activities to ensure our programming and services are shared with children and families all across the community.
+To ensure diversity in our enrollment, HSC participates in a wide range of community awareness activities to ensure our programming and services are shared with children and families from across the community.

-In addition to the ELC scholarship program offered to children from low-income families with a diagnosed communication delay or disability, LHSC participates with the child care assistance program (CCAP) to help families pay for tuition.
-LHSC provides, on average, \$125,000 in scholarships per school year to students with disabilities from low-income families.
+In addition to the ELC scholarship program offered to children from low-income families with a diagnosed communication delay or disability, HSC participates with the child care assistance program (CCAP) to help families pay for tuition.
+HSC provides, on average, \$125,000 in scholarships per school year to students with disabilities from low-income families.